-Alternative training technologies are being evaluated, with increasing interest in distance education and online training.
-Evaluations show the benefits of distance education in the face of limited staffing, shrinking budget dollars for travel to short schools and conferences, and the convenience, availability and quality of online training selections.
-In many industries today, distance education has become the staple for training management recruits and other new employees.
-The water and wastewater treatment field is beginning to evaluate these same alternatives, as the cost of technology is now more affordable and the availability of this type of training is becoming more widespread.
-The following review of historical training will provide an introduction to this presentation.
-It will be followed by a study of current practices and suggestions for future improvements in operator training.
+Alternative training technologies are being evaluated with increasing interest in distance education and online training.
+Evaluations show the benefit of distance education because of limited staffing, shrinking budget dollars for travel to short schools and conferences, and the convenience, availability, and quality of online training selections.
+In many industries today, distance education has become the staple for training new employees and management trainees.
+The water and wastewater treatment plant operations field is beginning to evaluate these alternatives, as the cost of technology is more affordable and the availability of this type of training is becoming more widespread.
+The following review of historical training will provide an introduction to this presentation, followed by a study of current practices and suggestions for future improvements in operator training.